Keith Riddle, Senior Vice President of Sales & Marketing in the VELUX Group (DK)

 Frank Vierkötter, CEO of Interhomes (DE)

-Mette Mogensen, Head of Project Development at Domea (DK)
+Mette Mogensen, Project Development Director at Domea.dk (DK)

-Laurent Gabele, General Manager at Foyer Anderlechtois (BE)
+Laurent Gabele, Managing Director at Foyer Anderlechtois (BE)

-Soline Collin-Martin, Expert in Healthy Buildings at Medieco Conseil & Formation (FR)
+Soline Martin, Project Manager at MÉDIÉCO Conseil & Formation (FR)

 Vinay Venkatraman, CEO of Leapcraft (DK)

-He works at the intersection of design and technology practices, consults to companies worldwide and lectures at various international venues.
+Vinay Venkatraman works on building new ventures, helps startup new ideas and works deeply at the intersection of design, data and science.
+In the past he has worked at the intersection of design and technology practices, consulting to companies worldwide and lecturing at various international venues.
 His current interests are in exploring the design & application of simple technologies to solve some of the world's wicked problems.
 Vinay is based in Copenhagen, Denmark but he frequently works and travels globally.